carnivuth/opc-ua-birex/readme.md

-# opc ua client connection for birex nicon machine
+# Poc of birex nicon printer data extraction

 Proof of concept to extract and visualize data exposed from a nicon printer using opcua